SEO Single Post Pages / "Permalink" Pages Panel

 - 301 redirect to canonical URL when possible: Needs CHECK:If this is enabled and the other options below are disabled, all the requests on URLS 2, 3, 4, 5, 6, 7 & 8 will 301-redirect to URL 1 above./CHECK

-- Use rel="canonical" if not 301 redirected: Needs CHECK:If this is enabled the, the pages displayed on URLs 2, 3, 4, 5, 6, 7 & 8 (if not redirect) will include the canonical tag
+- Use rel="canonical" whenever necessary: Needs CHECK:If this is enabled the, the pages displayed on URLs 2, 3, 4, 5, 6, 7 & 8 (if not redirect) will include the canonical tag

 <link rel="canonical" href="http://.../collection-a/main-cat/slug-1" />(pointing to URL 1). /CHECK

-- Use self-referencing rel="canonical" tag: Needs CHECK:If this is enabled, the page displayed on URL 1 will include the canonical tag
+- Use rel="canonical" even when not necessary (self-refering): Needs CHECK:If this is enabled, the page displayed on URL 1 will include the canonical tag

 <link rel="canonical" href="http://.../collection-a/main-cat/slug-1" />(pointing to itself).
 This is only for case 1./CHECK